ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 * Application `stdout` and `stderr`, which are [aggregated by Cloud Platform into their Elasticsearch/Kibana system](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage)
 * Azure Application Insights, for legacy monitoring purposes

+We will also write all log data to an S3 bucket for long-term retention.
+We will, if possible, configure this to happen at the infrastructure level, so that `stdout` and `stderr` are automatically stored there, rather than dealing with it separately in our code.
+This bucket will be set to expire data after 13 months.
 ## Consequences

-The upcoming MLAP system requires unmodified logs; AppInsights exports cannot be relied upon.
-When we need to get our data into that systen, we are confident that the sufficiently detailed logs [can be extracted from Kibana](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/access-logs.html#accessing-application-log-data), thus avoiding any need for us to store logs separately for that future purpose.
+The upcoming MLAP system requires unmodified logs to ingest; AppInsights exports cannot be relied upon.
+When we need to get our data into that system, we will be able to use the raw logs stored in S3.

-Logs are retained for [30 days](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage) in Kibana.
-We must check if this is long enough for:

-* MLAP ingestion at a later date - will they want all historical data?
-* Auditing of requests - is a longer retention period required in case of a breach?
+Logs are only retained for [30 days](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/logging-an-app/log-collection-and-storage.html#application-log-collection-and-storage) in Kibana.
+This is insufficient for audit purposes, so the S3 bucket will be the "channel of record" for our auditable logs.
+Both Kibana and AppInsights will only be used for debugging and short-term monitoring of the service.